python/cpython/Doc/library/socket.rst

 .. function:: getservbyname(servicename[, protocolname])

-   Translate an Internet service name and protocol name to a port number for that service.
+   Translate an internet service name and protocol name to a port number for that service.
 The optional protocol name, if given, should be ``'tcp'`` or ``'udp'``, otherwise any protocol will match.